The topological Bloch-Floquet transform and some applications: Introduction

 {\bf - Section \ref{secorth}} concerns the notion of \emph{wandering property} for a commutative $C^\ast$-algebra generated by a finite family of operators.
 This notion is of particular relevance when the generators of the $C^\ast$-algebra are a finite set of unitary operators.
-In this case the wandering property assures that the $C^\ast$-algebra is a $\Z^N$-algebra with $N$ the number of generators.
+In this case we prove that the wandering property assures that the $C^\ast$-algebra is a $\Z^N$-algebra with $N$ the number of generators.
 Moreover the Gel'fand spectrum of the $C^\ast$-algebra is forced to be the dual group of $\num{Z}^N$, i.e. the $N$-dimensional torus $\num{T}^N$.

-{\bf - Section \ref{blochfloquetformula}} contains our first novel contribution: the extension of the formula \eqref{BF transform} to the case of a $\Z^N$-algebra which satisfies the wandering property.
-This \emph{generalized Bloch-Floquet transform} provides a concrete recipe to decompose the Hilbert space according to the von Neumann and Maurin theorems.
+- in {\bf Section \ref{blochfloquetformula}} we extend the decomposition \eqref{BF transform} to the case of a $\Z^N$-algebra which satisfies the wandering property.
+This \emph{generalized Bloch-Floquet transform} provides a concrete recipe to decompose the Hilbert space and the algebra $\rrr{A}$ according to the von Neumann and Maurin theorems.

-{\bf - Section \ref{emergentgeometryy}} is devoted to show how a non trivial topology (and geometry) emerges in a canonical way from the decomposition induced by the generalized Bloch-Floquet transform.
-This geometric structure is essentially unique, so the emerging geometrical information is a fingerprint of the given \triple.
-This section is our second novel contribution.
+{\bf - Section \ref{emergentgeometryy}} contains our novel results: we show that a \emph{topological} decomposition of the algebra $\rrr{A}$ emerges in a canonical way from the generalized Bloch-Floquet transform, and we prove two decomposition theorems (Theorems \ref{emerging_geo} and \ref{teonewnew}).
+The topological structure is essentially unique, so the emerging information is a fingerprint of the given \triple.

 {\textbf{Acknowledgements:} It is a pleasure to thank Gianfausto Dell'Antonio for many stimulating discussions, and for his constant advise and encouragement.
+Financial support by the {{INdAM-GNFM} project \emph{Giovane ricercatore 2009}} is gratefully acknowledged.

 \parskip 1.5mm